Arkandos/elder-arcana/content/Rules/Core Rules.md

 ### Health
 Health represents how much damage you can take before becoming unconscious, and eventually die.
 Whenever you suffer damage, reduce your health by the same amount.
 Some effects cost Health, which directly reduces your health by that amount.
 To recover Health, you use Recoveries.
-During an Exploration Phase, you may spend a Recovery to recover 1d10 \+ your recovery value Health.
+During an Exploration Phase, you may spend a Recovery to recover 1d10 \+ your recovery value Health - your Wound penalty.

+## Recoveries
+Recoveries are a measure of how much you can heal each day.
+You have a certain amount of Recoveries that you can spend each day.
+Once you take a [[Exploration|rest]], you regain all your Recoveries.
+Spending a Recovery means rolling `1d10 + recovery value - Wound penalty` and recovering that much Health.
 ### Wounds
 Whenever you take damage in a single instance equal to a third or more of your maximum Health, your wounds increase in severity and you must make a [Knockdown](#bookmark=id.l3hixbco5di8) test.
 The severity of wounds increases from nothing \-\> Light \-\> Medium \-\> Heavy.